Updated August 2022

 20. January 2013 – In Amenas, east Algeria

-A raid by the Algerian army on a besieged gas production plant close to the Libyan border concluded in the death of 40 workers of at least 9 nationalities, as well as 29 of 32 militants.
+This might be classified as an unsuccessful kidnapping.
+A raid with all guns blazing by the Algerian army on the besieged Tigantourine gas production plant close to the Libyan border concluded with the death of 40 workers of at least 9 nationalities, as well as 29 of the 32 militants.

-The seemingly suicidal attack failed to escape with any hostages and has been attributed to Moktar Belmoktar.
+Their seemingly suicidal attack and subsequent attempt to escape with hostages and was attributed to Moktar Belmoktar.
 More details here.

 21. November 2013 – Kidal, north Mali